rsapping2/my-website/src/content/blog/networking-post-jobloss-101.md

 Their effectiveness depends on the industry, company size, and the current job market.
 With fewer open roles in 2025, outreach from recruiters may be less reliable than before, but building relationships with recruiters in your niche can still lead to great opportunities.

 ### Bottom Line
-In today’s highly competitive and ever so shrinking job market, building and growing your professional network is essential to stand out and get a real shot at securing tthe opportunities you are aiming for.
-By establishing a strong presence on platforms like LinkedIn, engaging with communities, seeking thoughtful advice, and maintaining relationships, you create meaningful connections that can directly lead to new connections, introductions and opporuntieis.
+In today’s highly competitive and ever so shrinking job market, building and growing your professional network is essential to stand out and get a real shot at securing the opportunities you are aiming for.
+By establishing a strong presence on platforms like LinkedIn, engaging with communities, seeking thoughtful advice, and maintaining relationships, you create meaningful connections that can directly lead to new connections, introductions and opportunities.
 When you consistently engage by sharing your thoughts, joining conversations, and supporting others, you stay visible and build trust.
 Over time, this kind of genuine interaction can open doors and lead to real job opportunities.